 This CFA Action Plan will begin by introducing the CFA, including an overview of the landscape, terrestrial and aquatic habitats, species of greatest conservation need, distinctive stresses and broad conservation actions, potential partners and lands protected by public ownership or conservation easements.
 The plan then reviews the conservation goals and lists priority species identified by WVDNR specialists based on factors such as their abundance, population trends and opportunities for conservation within the CFA.
-The plan is then divided by major habitat type, including forest and woodland habitats, and aquatic, floodplain and riparian habitats.
+The plan is then divided by major habitat type, including forest and woodland habitats, rock outcrops, cliffs and talus and shale barren habitats, aquatic, floodplain and riparian habitats, and developed and agricultural habitats.
 For each major habitat type the plan lists priority species, stresses effecting those species and actions to alleviate those stresses.
 The plan also identifies climate stresses impacting each major habitat type and lists potential actions to boost their resilience.
 The plan provides a roadmap for implementation and monitoring of conservation actions for each major habitat type and brief statements about other human benefits that may be generated by the proposed actions.
 The plan also describes a regional network of resilient and connected landscapes spanning multiple habitat types that enable wildlife species to adapt and shift to a changing climate and provides an implementation plan for landscape resilience and connectivity.
 The conclusion provides a summary of the priority habitats for conservation, describes the importance of integrating conservation for greater impact, connecting conservation actions for climate resilience and outlines next steps in plan implementation.